promovicz/cplr/README.md

 It's like awk with C as the language.
 You can do anything with it.

-The name means that it "piles" up strings, because that is how it works.
+The name means that it "piles" up strings.

 Personally I do:
 ```